keu/docs/astro/manage-deployments-as-code.md

 Specifically, you can:

-- Create a template file from an existing Deployment and use it to create another Deployment with the same configurations.
-This is an alternative to creating a new Deployment in the Cloud UI and manually copying configurations.
+- Create a template file in a central GitHub repository and use it as a source of truth for new Deployments that fit a particular use case.
+For example, you can standardize your team's development environments by creating a template file with configurations for that type of Deployment.
 - Store a Deployment file that represents the configurations of an existing Deployment.
 You can make changes to this file to update a Deployment faster and more easily than doing so with the Cloud UI or individual Astro CLI commands.
-- Save a template file in a central GitHub repository and use it as a source of truth for new Deployments that fit a particular use case.
-For example, you can standardize your team's development environments by creating a template file with configurations for that type of Deployment.
+- Use a template file from an existing Deployment to create another Deployment with the same configurations.
+This is an alternative to creating a new Deployment in the Cloud UI and manually copying configurations.

+Astro supports updating a Deployment programmatically with [Deployment API keys](api-keys.md), but you cannot currently automate creating a Deployment as part of a CI/CD workflow.
+You also cannot programmatically update or copy Airflow connections and variables across Deployments.
+Support for both of these features is coming soon.

 ## Inspect a Deployment